 Help me reach my goal!

 On April 30th, our family will be participating in the 2022 Atlanta Take Steps for Crohn’s & Colitis walk, the nation’s largest event dedicated to finding cures for digestive diseases.
-If you are receiving this letter you are family or a very good friend and you already are aware that my husband (Scott) was diagnosed with Crohn’s Disease back in 1978 and that my youngest son (Jake) was diagnosed in Jan 2015.
-His diagnosis was the reason our family decided to get involved with the Atlanta Take Steps Walk.
-This will be my seventh year participating in this event and Jakes sixth year (last few years were virtual) attending Camp Oasis, which is a camp strictly for kids with Crohn’s or Colitis.
+If you are receiving this letter you are family or a very good friend and you already are aware that I was diagnosed with Crohn’s Disease back in 1978 and that Jake was diagnosed in Jan 2015.
+When Jake was diagnosed it was very difficult for me to accept, which is why our family got involved with the Atlanta Take Steps Walk.
+This will be my seventh year as Team Captain, fifth year as a member on the Take Steps Executive Committee, and Jakes sixth year (last few years have been virtual) attending Camp Oasis, which is a camp strictly for kids with Crohn’s or Colitis.
 As you can probably tell, our family has a passion to help find a cure and eliminate this disease once and for all.

 Take Steps is the Crohn’s & Colitis Foundation of America (CCFA) national walk.
 It is a casual 1-2 mile stroll to raise money for crucial research, bringing us closer to a future free from Crohn’s disease and ulcerative colitis.
 Over 3.1 million American adults and children are affected by these digestive diseases.
 While many suffer in silence, Take Steps brings this community together in a fun, energetic and supportive atmosphere.